fedhere/PUI2018_fb55/HW12_fb55/README.md

-Due Tue 12/13th at 11:59PM for both sessions.
+Due Thu 12/13th at 11:59PM for both sessions.

 **Extensions cannot be requested for this homework (since the deadline is extended and the final begins 24 hours after the deadeline)**